ManjariU/Expression-detection/README.md

 ### Useful resources

-- [Example resource 1](https://towardsdatascience.com/applied-deep-learning-part-4-convolutional-neural-networks-584bc134c1e2) - This is an amazing article which helped me finally understand CNN Model in a better way.
+- [Applied Deep Learning - Part 4: Convolutional Neural Networks](https://towardsdatascience.com/applied-deep-learning-part-4-convolutional-neural-networks-584bc134c1e2) - This is an amazing article which helped me finally understand CNN Model in a better way.
 I really liked this pattern and will use it going forward.

 ## Author